blindblackcat/assets/README.md

-In this Repo I will sahre my homework from the Zoomcamp
+In this Repo I will share my homework from the Zoomcamp